 MBMA is a great school with strong focus on teaching a solid curriculum as well as building a solid value system in children.
 We love the Math English & Science program curriculum.
 Music and Art programs are very strong.
 Teachers are highly experienced with at least 10 years of experience in the respective class levels.
 Children are treated with much respect and their interests are gently honed towards learning concepts that will last a last a lifetime.
 Children are trained to be responsible at an early age.
 Bad behavior in children is addressed strictly and immediately but with compassion.
 I would highly recommend the school for children aged 3-11.
 Especially for families with traditional backgrounds looking for overall development.

 Mission Bay Montessori Academy is a private elementary school in San Diego.
 The principal of Mission Bay Montessori Academy is Ms. Nan Madden.
-398 children attend Mission Bay Montessori Academy and identify mostly as White, non-Hispanic; Hispanic; and Asian.
-The student to teacher ratio at Mission Bay Montessori Academy is 10:1.
+398 students go to Mission Bay Montessori Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
+The ratio of students to teachers at Mission Bay Montessori Academy is 10:1.
 Alcott Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - P.E. classes